QuvonchbekBobojonov/django-success-response/README.md

 ## Error Handling

-You can also customize Django REST Framework's error responses globally by modifying the `EXCEPTION_HANDLER` setting in your `settings.py`:
+To format all error responses using the `SuccessResponse` structure, configure the `EXCEPTION_HANDLER` in your `settings.py`:

 ```python
 REST_FRAMEWORK = {